-Note: Different superscripts in the same row and column indicate significant differences (P<0.05).
+Note: Different superscripts in the same row and column indicate significant differences (p<0.05).
 DMI=dry matter intake, VFA=volatile fatty acids

-3.1.1.
-Dry Matter Consumption

-Table 2 shows that the dry matter consumption in treatment T1 was higher than that in treatment T0 (p<0.05).
+Table 2 shows that the dry matter consumption in treatment group was higher than that in control group (p<0.05).
 Dry matter consumption in this study was within the normal range, ranging from 3.89-4.10% of body weight.
 This finding aligns with research by Anwar et al. (2024), who found that dairy goats had a dry matter consumption rate of 1,986-2,597g/head/day.
-Treatment T1 resulted in higher dry matter consumption than that of T0.
 According to Uly et al. (2021), dry matter consumption is influenced by nutrient content, especially protein and crude fiber content.
-In this study, zinc soap supplementation resulted in higher protein levels in the ration, namely 13.03% (T0) and 15.44% (T1).
+The protein level recorded was 13.03% in control group and and 15.44% in treatment group.
 A high protein content in the feed can provide a source of nitrogen for rumen microbes for growth.
 Increasing the rumen microbial population supports a more active feed fermentation process, resulting in a faster rate of passage and gastric emptying, which will consequently encourage livestock to consume feed.

-3.1.2.
-VFA Production

-Zn soap supplementation also produced higher VFA levels than the control (p<0.05), namely 88.57 mM (T0) and 111.43 mM (T1).
+The Zn soap supplementation produced higher VFA levels than the control (p<0.05)(88.57 mM (control group) and 111.43 mM (treatment group)).
 According to Fariani et al. (2022), the total VFA production that can support rumen microbial development ranges from to 70-150 mm.
 The VFA production results from this study were classified as good, reflecting active feed fermentation by rumen microbes.
-Zn soap supplementation in addition to increasing ration protein levels also increased Zn levels, namely 78.00 mg/kg (T0) and 96.42 mg/kg (T1).
-The role of the mineral Zinc is to increase rumen microbial growth, Zinc as a metalloenzyme that plays a role in the activity of carboxy peptidase A and B enzymes and alkaline phosphatase enzymes which are important enzymes in the protein digestion system and protein synthesis (Marpaung & Ginting, 2024; Nathaniel et al., 2021).
+Zn soap supplementation on protein levels was significant/non-signifiacnt (mention p-value) The role of the mineral Zinc is to increase rumen microbial growth, Zinc as a metalloenzyme that plays a role in the activity of carboxy peptidase A and B enzymes and alkaline phosphatase enzymes which are important enzymes in the protein digestion system and protein synthesis (Marpaung & Ginting, 2024; Nathaniel et al., 2021).
 According to Adriani et al. (2023), the requirement for Zn minerals ranges from 130 to 220 mg/kg of feed for rumen microbial growth, so increasing Zn levels in the feed will support rumen microbial growth.
 This is in line with the statement by Farda et al. (2024) that the addition of Zn can increase microbial protein synthesis through the activation of microbial enzymes.

-Volatile fatty acids (VFA) are the result of carbohydrate digestion by microbes in the rumen.
 According to Barlian et al. (2020), VFA production is influenced by several factors, including the type of rumen microbes, number of microbial populations, and level of carbohydrate fermentation in the rumen.
-Cellulolytic bacteria degrade structural carbohydrates (cellulose and hemicellulose) into acetate and butyrate, whereas amylolytic bacteria degrade non-structural carbohydrates (sugar and starch) into propionate.
-According to Ahmad et al. (2024), the role of cellulolytic bacteria is greater in the digestion of structural carbohydrates in Zn-supplemented feeds.
-The increase in protein in the T1 ratio also contributed to increased VFA production, especially isobutyrate and isovalerate, namely branched-chain VFAs derived from the degradation of the amino acid valine and leucine, although the amounts were very small.

-3.1.3 Ammonia (NH3)